Bembit/react-typescript-projects/1-matching-game/README.md

-### tasks and app desc
+# Matching Game Tasks and Short App Description

-player needs to match a country to its capital by clicking on appropriate buttons
+Players need to match a country to its capital by clicking on the appropriate buttons.

-1. your components should recieve a data prop in the following format. an object with the corresponding answer, where the keys are the names of the countries and the values of each key is the capital of the country
+## Tasks

+1. **Receive Data Prop**
+   - Components should receive a `data` prop in the specified format.
     ```javascript
     <CountryCapitalGame data={{Germany: "Berlin", Hungary: "Budapest", France: "Paris"}}></CountryCapitalGame>
     ```